 There are hundreds of medicinal herbs, which can make learning about and using them seem overwhelming.
 At Hempsley, we’ve chosen 8 herbs to focus on.
 These herbs were chosen because they are incredibly versatile, are easily accessible (and can be grown yourself if you really want!), and contain some or all of our four primary terpenes.

 Interested in learning more?

-We're going to be hosting a free, self-paced course on the @hempsleyhealth Instagram Stories on Wednesday, November 29 from 8:00 am — 9:00 pm.
+We're going to be hosting a free, self-paced course on the @hempsleyhealth Instagram Stories in July 2018.
 We'll be going more in depth on the information presented here, including:

 Did you enjoy this article?
 We publish new information every other month; sign up here to have it delivered directly to your inbox!

 Special thanks to Sativa Science Club Founder & CEO Mary J. Poppins for checking this article's accuracy and providing her professional insight.
 Be sure to follow Sativa Science Club for higher education in cannabis!